SigmaProger1945/EpicGamesCollector/README.md

 # EpicGamesCollector
-Useful bot if you forget to collect free cool games from EGS
+Useful bot if you forget to collect free cool games from EGS.